TENAFLY YOUTH BASKETBALL RECREATION 2018-2019 RULES

 BACKCOURT VIOLATION: 10 seconds for ALL divisions.
 For clarifications, in all schools other than the Middle and Alpine School, due to the small size of the courts, once the ball is advanced into the front court, the backcourt line is considered the opposite foul line as opposed to original half court line.
 As such, teams can guard their opposition if the opposition retreats past the half court line unless the ball goes back into the backcourt as a result of the defensive team (including a non-shooting foul by the defensive team), wherein the offensive team will have another 10 seconds to advance the ball into the front court.

 JUMP BALLS: “Jump Balls” are awarded alternating possessions between the teams.
 For clarification, the possession to start each period is included as a jump ball.

-THREE POINT SHOTS: Okay for all divisions
+THREE POINT SHOTS: Inter and Senior divisions only

 IN THE KEY: Juniors and Inters – 5 Seconds Seniors – 3 Seconds

 All other topics are covered by the official NJ High School Rules.
 Any disagreements with other coaches, the scorekeepers or rules enforcement during the game should be addressed only to the referees or league supervisors who have final authority during the game.
 Both head coaches should meet with the referees at midcourt before each game to discuss any specific concerns or unusual player circumstances.
 Each referee has latitude in enforcing the degree of each rule.
 By start of each game, the coaches are expected to then manage their teams accordingly.